Flow Connect Help

 Signature: isNumber(input: primitive) -> boolean

-Returns a boolean value indicating whether the input argument can be converted into a number by the val function.
+Returns a boolean value indicating whether the input argument can be converted into a number by the function.

 // x will have the value true